-In 2016/17, R 85 million has been appropriated for the development and acquisition of infrastructure to try and reach out to some areas of our community yet to have the necessary infrastructure for service delivery.
+In 2016/17, R 169 million has been appropriated for the development and acquisition of infrastructure to try and reach out to some areas of our community yet to have the necessary infrastructure for service delivery.
 In the two outer years capital expenditure is forecasted at R81 million, and R86 million respectively for each of the financial years.
-The smart metering project was allocated R18 million, construction of Northam and Thabazimbi cemeteries was allocated R1 million.
-The electricity projects amounts to a total of R3.7million funded by the National Treasury for Integrated National Electrification Programme and the remaining being for Smart Metering Project.
+The smart metering project was allocated R19 million, construction of Northam and Thabazimbi cemeteries was allocated R1.8 million.
+The electricity projects amounts to a total of R22M with

+R3.7million funded by the National Treasury for Intergrated National Electrification Programme and the remaining being for Smart Metering Project.
 Additional Funding of R45 million was allocated for the Thabazimbi Waste Water Treatment Project and R4 million was reserved for IT related projects to improve connectivity and communication between our sparsely distributed departments.
-R27M was gazetted in the DORA for formalisation of informal settlements.